Azure/azure-sdk-for-go/documentation/new-version-quickstart.md

 [here](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk)

-In this basic quickstart guide, we will walk you through how to authenticate to Azure using the preview libraries and start interacting with Azure resources.
+In this basic quickstart guide, we will walk you through how to authenticate to Azure and start interacting with Azure resources.
 There are several possible approaches to authentication.
-This document illustrates the most common scenario
+This document illustrates the most common scenario.

 Prerequisites
 -------------